Ben-H1/4chan-Image-Downloader/README.md

 7. 4chan Image Downloader will appear in the list of extensions.
 Enjoy!

 ## Installing from the Google Chrome Web Store
+This extension currently doesn't exist on the Google Chrome Web Store.